chrisjz/sm64vr/README.md

 ### Bob-omb Battlefield

 * Transition to Bob-omb Battlefield when jumping into its painting.
-* Minigames in World 1, such as throwing shells at goombas with timer.

 ### Miscellaneous

 * Shadows for signs, trees.

+### Enhancements

+* Minigames in World 1, such as throwing shells at goombas with timer.
+* Luigi as a second player.
+* Multiplayer via LAN or online.

 ## Credits